Accounting · Financial statements

 Reconciled balance sheet

-Every balance sheet account reconciled to its source — bank, credit card, loan, payroll liability — so the numbers are real, not estimates.
+Every balance sheet account reconciled to its source — bank, credit card, loan, payroll liability, undeposited funds — so the numbers are real, not estimates.
+The reconciliation is what makes the other two statements trustworthy.

 Comparative views